New Digital Features Launched During Covid-19

 Free Job Listings for Front-Line Roles – This is a three-part initiative enabling sectors with urgent hiring needs to post jobs for free on LinkedIn as well as driving suitable candidates to these roles and deploying inhouse recruiters to source talent.

 Shopify Integration – As Pinterest sees a surge in traffic, it has launched a Shopify integration that simplifies the way merchants upload catalogues and turn their products into shoppable pins.
+Found can support with Shopify marketing across organic and paid channels.

 AR Donation Experience – Adding to their many augmented reality filters, Snapchat have rolled out a COVID-19 Solidarity Response Fund filter.
 When applied to currency notes, the filter shows examples of how funding is used and encourages users to donate – which can be done directly in the app.